espnet/espnet/egs/vcc20/README.md

 - **M-AILABS** contains English and German data for task 2 TTS pretraining.
 It can be downloaded automatically in the recipe.
 - **[CSS10](https://www.kaggle.com/bryanpark/finnish-single-speaker-speech-dataset)** contains Finnish data for task2 TTS pretraining.
 To download this dataset, Kaggle membership is required.
 Please download and put it in the desired directory. (default is `tts_en_fi/downloads/`)
 - **CSMSC** contains Mandarin data for task 2 TTS pretraining.
 It can be downloaded automatically in the recipe.
 - **VCC2020** contains the main training data of the challenge.
-Please follow the instruction from the organizers and put in the desired directory. (default is `vc1_task[1/2]/downloads/`)
+It can be downloaded automatically in the recipe.

 ## Usage